AurelienClere-365/AIBuilder-Expense-D365FO/README.md

 1/ You will need a Trial or license of AI Builder

-2/ Import also the Data Entity (IMPExpTransV2) in your Dynamics 365 FinOps tenant
+2/ Import also the Data Entity (IMPExpTransV2) in your Dynamics 365 FinOps DEV tenant & deploy it (.axpp file with Import Project wizard in Dynamics365 Visual Studio Addin - don't forget to change to your Model Solution)

 3/ Import first the childflow